krux/python-krux-boto-s3/README.md

 ```

-As long as you get an instance of `krux_boto.boto.Boto3`, the rest are the same.
+As long as you get an instance of `krux_boto.boto.Boto`, the rest are the same.
 Refer to `krux_boto` module's [README](https://github.com/krux/python-krux-boto/blob/master/README.md) on various ways to instanciate the class.